 - Multi-Age (health and physical education, music): Pre-K - 12

-Specifically, students build or construct their knowledge about teaching and learning with several tools - theory, practice and reflection.
-These are the building tools that connect the constructivist core of the conceptual framework to each of the teacher education licensure programs:
+Students build their knowledge about teaching and learning with several tools - theory, practice and reflection.
+These are the building tools that weave into each of the teacher education licensure programs: